onefoursix/Cloudera-Impala-JDBC-Example/README.md

 Cloudera Impala JDBC Example
 ============================

 This example shows how to build and run a maven-based project that executes a SQL query on Cloudera Impala using JDBC.
+To use the Cloudera Impala JDBC driver in your own project, you can add the <dependency> entries from this project's pom.xml to your own project's pom.

 Cloudera Impala is a native Massive Parallel Processing (MPP) query engine which enables users to perform interactive analysis of data stored in HBase or HDFS.